How

 Canteen Gadget, invented by Dino Colamartino

-preferred, but 5-ply jute is okay too.
-In the US, hemp rope is
+but 5-ply jute is okay too.
+In the US, hemp rope is available at

 The